Runners

 • (2) Application period:

-• 2-1) ONE TOKYO Premium Member Entry (Domestic, Marathon only)
+• 2-1) ONE TOKYO Premium Member Entry (Domestic)

 • - (Domestic) After completing your entry, please enter your information in the JAAF Entry System as well to confirm your eligibility (official records).